Hestat/blazescan/README.md

 	  -d scan a directory of your choosing

+	  -w will run a scan on the directory of your choosing with wordpress checks included

+	  -U will check for updates, and allow you to perform any available updates

+	  -R will allow you to report a malicious file back to add a signature use this if you encounter new malicious code that is not detected

 	  -h will display the help menu

 By default the scanner will use the rules at https://github.com/Hestat/lw-yara